MaginnGroup/Cassandra/README.md

 improve the speed of the code or operate in debug mode.

-Before running the openMP enabled executable, the environment variable OMP_NUM_THREADS will have to be set to the number of cores you want to run the simulation on.
-For example, for 12-core simulation, the following command is used in tcsh.
+Before running the openMP enabled executable, the environment variable OMP_NUM_THREADS will have to be set to the number of threads you want to run the simulation on.
+For example, for 12-thread simulation, the following command is used in tcsh.

 ```> setenv OMP_NUM_THREADS 12```

 ## <a name="started"></a> Getting Started

-**Examples**.
+**/Examples**.
 This directory contains examples of short Cassandra simulations in
 NVT, NPT, grand canonical and Gibbs ensembles for a number of systems molecules with varying degrees
 of conformational complexity (LJ particles, branch points, ring moieties) and
 those requiring computation of electrostatic interactions are included.

-**Documentation**.
+**/Documentation**.
 Chapter 3 of the [documentation](https://cassandra.nd.edu/index.php/documentation/) provides an overview of the files and workflow to setup a Cassandra simulation.
 Additionally, the [workshop materials](https://cassandra.nd.edu/index.php/documentation) contain more examples and slides that have been used for teaching.

 ## <a name="contributing"></a> Contributing

 Depending on whether you are a user or a developer, you can contribute to Cassandra in the following ways:

 1. **User**
-    - Ask usage questions and participating in discussions using the forum (https://cassandra.nd.edu/index.php/community).
+    - Ask usage questions and participating in discussions using the [forum](https://cassandra.nd.edu/index.php/community).
-    - Request new features using the forum (https://cassandra.nd.edu/index.php/community).
+    - Request new features using the [forum](https://cassandra.nd.edu/index.php/community).
-    - Reporting bugs using GitHub issues (preferred) or forum (https://cassandra.nd.edu/index.php/community).
+    - Reporting bugs using GitHub issues (preferred) or [forum](https://cassandra.nd.edu/index.php/community).

 2. **Developer**
     - Contribute code or documentation using GitHub pull request workflow.
 See a primer on Cassandra Software Development on GitHub.
-See CONTRIBUTING.md for more details on the contributing process.
+See [CONTRIBUTING](https://github.com/MaginnGroup/Cassandra/blob/develop/CONTRIBUTING.md) for more details on the contributing process.
-    - Ask development questions (i.e. you are trying to fix a bug or contribute with a new feature) using Slack (https://cassandra-nd.slack.com/messages/general/).
+    - Ask development questions (i.e. you are trying to fix a bug or contribute with a new feature) using [Slack](https://cassandra-nd.slack.com/messages/general/).

 ## <a name="citation"></a> Citation